Hoffman, Stone score twice each; Senators beat Blues 6-4 (Jan 17, 2017) | FOX Sports

 Paul Stastny, Kevin Shattenkirk, Alexander Steen and Patrik Berglund scored for the Blues, who had their two-game winning streak snapped.
 Carter Hutton made 18 saves.

-Stone’s third goal in four games at the 2:35 mark of the third period was the winner.
+Stone’s third goal in four games at the 2:35 mark of the third period halted a Blues surge.
 Exactly a minute after Steen tied it, Stone stole Jaden Schwartz’s pass to score his 14th goal of the season, giving the Senators a 4-3 lead.

+”It was a good bounce for me of course,” Stone said. ”Especially after a shift after they scored we put on some good pressure and got a few chances.
+When you pressure any team obviously they’re going to be loose pucks and I got it there and fired it in.”

+Stone took a puck off the leg earlier in that same shift.
+He was hobbled by it so he came into the zone late, but in the perfect position to get the turnover.

 Hoffman’s goal at 13:53, his 14th of the season, gave the Senators insurance.
 Stone added an empty-netter.